 Advantages and Disadvantages of case study exams

 The advantage of Case study exams is that they allow students to demonstrate their practical understanding of the course topic rather than requiring them to memorise information.
 They focus on testing a student’s skill development instead of purely theoretical knowledge.
-One disadvantage is that they can be particularly challenging for students who experience exam stress, because they require clear thinking and an ability to make well-though-out choices in a short period of time.
+One disadvantage is that they can be particularly challenging for students who experience exam stress because they require clear thinking and an ability to make well-thought-out choices in a short period of time.

 When are Case Study Exams Used?

 Case study exams and Problem-Based Exams in the UK are used mostly in practical skills-based subjects like science, technology, and medicine.
 They are particularly useful when testing a student’s ability to solve the sort of problems they would encounter if employed in their field.
 For example, they might test a medical student’s ability to choose an appropriate course of treatment, or a chemistry student’s ability to conduct suitable laboratory procedures.

 How Can Students Prepare for Case Study Exams?

 The Problem-Based and Case Study Exams require students to review the course material very thoroughly and ensure that they understand how theoretical information can be applied in real-life situations.
 Students in these exams must demonstrate that they not only know the course material, but they also understand its possible applications.
 This requires a different study approach than simple memorisation of facts and figures.
 In addition to ordinary study techniques, it can be particularly useful to practise mock questions.
 Lecturers will often provide students with the exam questions from previous years, and you can use these to hone your ability to apply course material under pressure.

 What to Bring with You